 Our press attendees represent the leading tech blogs, key lifestyle publications, influential YouTubers and Mommy Bloggers, local TV affiliates, and specialized journalists focused on key categories such as connected cars, AR and VR, IoT, smart homes, wearables, robotics, drones, fintech, health tech, ed tech and more.

 All our exhibitors receive the full press RSVP list with contact info prior to the event.
-After the event, you’ll receive the final RSVP list again with an added column where you can see who actually showed up.
+After the event, you’ll receive the final RSVP list again with an added column indicating which ones actually attended.
 This way, you can see who we’re reaching and who’s attending.
+You can view our past press lists below minus the contact info.

 Finally, with CNET serving as the “official host” of our consumer showcase at our San Francisco events, you are sure to see them at the event on the second night hanging out in the CNET Lounge or going table-to-table live streaming interviews with exhibitors to their millions of fans on their social media feeds.